 Does evil have a relation to God?
 How is there evil in a universe created by an infinite good God?
 Evil is a negative, a disruption of logically prior being.
-The issue is complicated by the conflation (not least in modern philosophy) of accidents, error, and evil.
+The issue is complicated by the conflation (not least in modern philosophy) of accidents and error with evil.
 If two stars spiral together and obliterate each other, neither experiences anything let alone evil.
 If there was some planet, harboring living beings, close to the event, those living beings would be destroyed as soon as the gamma ray burst reached them (possibly many thousands of years after the event).
-Those living beings would experience the pain of being blotted out and thus evil by today’s common understanding.
-But recognizing evil (as contrasted with its experience) is possible in human mind alone because evil is not a phenomenon in physical space and time via mind.
-Among other things, it is a negation of the flavor of the values.
+Those living beings would experience the pain of being blotted out and thus evil by today’s common understanding but this is not exactly what evil is from a theological viewpoint.

 If I can start from a premise of God’s infinity, self-causation, unity, consistency, and reason that a god who lacked any of these qualities would not be God, then so can others even down through history to times when people thought much more about God than they do now.
 But what we now can say in terms borrowed from mathematics, physics, philosophy, and logic could, in the deep but recorded past, be expressed only in poetic metaphor.
 He who “sends his rain upon the just and the unjust” is consistent and the phenomena of the physical world do not play favorites.
 He who “knows of each sparrow who falls from the sky” is omniscient, and so on.

 One can look at the Old and New Testaments together as a historical tracing of the evolving God concept from polytheism to a monotheistic “king of the tribe” to “the Father of the individual”.
-In between there is fictionalized history (more fictionalized the farhter back it goes), and outright mythology (the creation).
+In between there is fictionalized history (more fictionalized the farther back it goes), and outright mythology (the creation).
 All of what these ancient texts say about the mechanisms of the physical world is nothing but speculative mythology.

 These first principles enable distinctions to which modern theology is blind.
 For example, they allow us to distinguish between what is and what is not representative of God in the holy books that have come down to us through history; those that serve as the textual foundations of large religious institutions.
 First principles also let us distinguish between religion as such (the individual relationship to a personal God) and religious institutions like the Catholic Church (and all the other major religious institutions on Earth).

 As holy books are just books, religious institutions are merely human institutions like corporations, governments, and other social organizations.
 They differ in claiming to be institutions dedicated to religion, but otherwise they are purely human and subject to all the errors (including interpretations of their founding texts) and potential evil (corruption in various forms) of all other institutions.
 To the extent that these institutions foster the personal relationship between individuals and God reflected in the social activity of the institution they are doing their job.
-To the degree that they claim a “special authority” to intercede between man and God, they are both misrepresentative of God and false.
+To the degree that they claim a “special authority” to intercede between man and God, they are both unrepresentative of God and false.

-There is also the matter of the real relation of God to human history and exactly what we are to do with our vague perception of values.
+There is also the matter of the relation of God to human history and exactly what we are to do with our vague perception of values.
 Has God directly intervened in human history?
 How would we know?
 From the moment animal mind had the potential to recognize the values it became personal-mind and gained the power of choice based on values perception.
 That power has to be some part of the mechanism by which God’s purposes are brought about in time.
 See my “Why Free Will” for further discussion of this.
 All of this leads to a theological grounding of ethics and aesthetics, but if God is not to short-circuit free will his interventions must be subtle and few.
 What evidence might there be?